juunas11/aspnetcore2aadauth/README.md

 This sample application is built on ASP.NET Core 2.1 to test authentication via Azure AD.

+Note this is the multi-tenant version of the sample that allows authentication from any Azure AD tenant.

 ## Pre-requisites

 You will need a development environment capable of running an ASP.NET Core 2.1 application.